-Disaster – it can strike anywhere, anytime.
-It takes many forms from earthquakes to floods and can build over days and weeks, or hit suddenly without warning.
+Disaster – it can strike anywhere, any time.
+It takes many forms, from earthquakes to floods, and can build over days and weeks or hit suddenly without warning.

 Maintaining and improving the health of paramedics, first responders and patients who are exposed to hazardous substances is a key priority for BCEHS.
-One of the ways this objective is being achieved is through the Technical Advisor Program, which provides current, technical information to on-site supervisors and paramedics responding to Chemical, Biological, Radiological, Nuclear and Explosive (CBRNE) events.

-Based on this intelligence, a treatment plan for the suspected agent is developed and communicated to frontline staff, who for safety purposes remain off-site until the Technical Advisor, designated supervisor, or other qualified lead agency representative, deems the scene safe, or an appropriate action plan is developed.
+Based on this intelligence, a treatment plan for the suspected agent is developed and communicated to frontline staff, who for safety purposes remain off-site until the technical advisor, designated supervisor, or other qualified lead agency representative deems the scene safe, or an appropriate action plan is developed.